YunMai-SPS/DA606/final_project/DATA606_final_project.md

     ## [1] 0.7328452

     The math score increases with the increase of reading score.
-There is a strong positive linear realtionship between the math sore and  the reading score.
+There is a strong (Pearson's r > 0.6) positive linear realtionship between the math sore and  the reading score.

 ``` r
 plot(earlychildhood$G2_2_READ,earlychildhood$G2_2_SCI)